 Graduates of our program are going on to success in performance and education, please view Alumni News pages for news on Curtis Nowosad, Luke Sellick, Will Bonness, Laurent Roy, Amber Epp, Lucas Sader, Neil Watson and Heitha Forsyth.

 Jazz Alumni Allstar Performance November 2012: Will Bonness - 2007, Karl Kohut - 2009, Neil Watson - 2009, Lucas Sader - 2013, Heitha Forsyth - 2008, Curtis Nowosad - 2011, Simon Christie - 2011

 Browse the selections at the right to learn about

 our curriculum, faculty, events, and more!

 Thanks to the Faculty of Music's jazz program, marquee jazz musicians now regularly come to Winnipeg to perform and teach, putting the city on the international jazz map.
-Steve Kirby, Director of Jazz Studies, and his colleagues Quincy Davis (drums), Derrick Gardner (trumpet), Will Bonness (piano), Larry Roy (guitar) and Anna-Lisa Kirby (voice) have collaborated with the finest artists on the jazz scene and brought renewed energy to Winnipeg's jazz culture, attracting luminaries to partnerships like the Izzy Asper Jazz Series, Smartpark's Jazz Innovators Series, the International Spotlight on Jazz summer camp, as well as the Faculty of Music's own Summer Jazz Camp for middle and high school students and music educators.
+Steve Kirby, Director of Jazz Studies, and his colleagues Quincy Davis (drums), Derrick Gardner (trumpet), Will Bonness (piano), Larry Roy (guitar) and Anna-Lisa Kirby (voice) and now the newest member of our jazz faculty, Jon Gordon, have collaborated with the finest artists on the international jazz scene and brought renewed energy to Winnipeg's jazz culture.

 |Application information for Prospective Students|